DareData/lp-foundations/assignments/assignment_3/README.md

 ## 2- Unit tests and Mocks

 0. Right now you should have more python modules.
-If not, ensure you have at least 2: one for data cleaning and one for loading/saving data.
+If not, ensure you have at least 2: one for data cleaning and one for loading/saving data [^2].

    ```bash
    .